27Kushal/DriverDrowsiness/README.md

 # DriverDrowsiness

-1. Title of the Project
+1. Title of the Project:
 Driver Drowsiness Detection System using Dlib Face Landmark Detection and Mediapipe Integration
 A real-time AI-based system designed to monitor a driver’s alertness level by analyzing facial expressions, eye blinking rate, yawning frequency, and head movement using computer vision frameworks like Dlib and Mediapipe.

-2. Field / Area of Project
+2. Field / Area of Project:
 This project lies in the intersection of multiple cutting-edge domains:
-•Computer Vision
+* Computer Vision
-•Artificial Intelligence (AI)
+* Artificial Intelligence (AI)
-•Real-Time Video Analytics
+* Real-Time Video Analytics
-•Human–Computer Interaction (HCI)
+* Human–Computer Interaction (HCI)
-•Automotive Safety Systems
+* Automotive Safety Systems

 3. Summary and Background of the Project
 a) Summary of the Project: The Driver Drowsiness Detection System using Dlib and